theultraduffmaster/data-project/README.md

   ```

 ### Delete Method
-On the maintenance end once this app is up and running it will be possible to delete parks if the are constructed over to make something else E.G. a multi storey car park for a shopping centre/ even a shopping cnter itself.
+On the maintenance end once this app is up and running it will be possible to delete parks if the are constructed over to make something else E.G. a multi storey car park for a shopping centre/ even a shopping centre itself.

 ## Usefullness